andreaabellera/andreaabellera.github.io/README.md

 ---
 ## Purpose
 This README will teach you how to host your resume online through Github Pages.
-Andrew Etter suggests in his book, Modern Technical Writing, that documentation must be built and hosted in a website, not distributed as PDFs.
+Andrew Etter suggests in his book, _Modern Technical Writing_, that documentation must be built and hosted in a website, not distributed as PDFs.
 Furthermore, the following shows the benefits of hosting your resume online based on Etter's principles.

 ### Why host a resume in Github Pages?
 - Etter states that "even the best documentation, like software, eventually goes out of date."
 Integrating Git allows effective version control so that and eliminates the need of keeping multiple .pdf versions in a hard drive that take up space.